Ohio Options for Adults: Aspire and Adult Diploma Program

 Adult Diploma Program

-Inter-Faith Community Service Institute
+Interfaith Community Service Initiative

 Educational Opportunity Center (EOC)

-- enroll in college, certificate, or vocational training programs
+- Enroll in college, certificate or vocational training programs

-- offer academic and career advising
+- Learn about academic and career opportunities

-- provide admissions information
+- Obtain college admissions information

-- assist with student loan defaults
+- Address student loan defaults

-The Educational Opportunity Center also provides referrals to social service and community resources.
-All services are free.
-The Educational Opportunity Center is funded by the U.S. Department of Education and Cuyahoga Community College.
-Call 216-987-6305 or visit tri-c.edu/trio-programs/educational-opportunity-center.html for more information.
+EOC also provides referrals to social services and community resources.
+All services are available to participants at no cost to them through funding by the U.S. Department of Education and Cuyahoga Community College.
+Call 216-987-6305 or visit tri-c.edu/eoc to learn more.

 Women in Transition (WIT)

-- Eastern Campus: 216-987-2272
+Eastern Campus: 216-987-2272

-- Metropolitan Campus: 216-987-4974
+Metropolitan Campus: 216-987-4974

-- Western Campus: 216-987-5091
+Western Campus: 216-987-5091

-- Westshore Campus: 216-987-5764
+Westshore Campus: 216-987-5764

-Cuyahoga Community College, the Carl D. Perkins Act, Westfield Insurance Foundation, the S.K.
-Wellman Foundation, Peoples Bank, Crocker Park (CP Commercial Delaware LLC), and other entities provide funding for the Women in Transition Program.
+The Women in Transition Program is funded by Cuyahoga Community College, the Carl D. Perkins Act, Westfield Insurance Foundation, the S.K.
+Wellman Foundation, Union Home Mortgage, Channel Products, The Andrews Foundation and other entities.